srleecode/ng-msw/libs/ng-shared/ng-msw/util/README.md

 ];
 ```

-- if in storybook addthe mocks using a parameter.
+- if in storybook add the mocks using a parameter.
 This paramter can be provided in the Meta which would apply it to all stories in the file, in the preview.js file which would apply it all stories or it can be provided in each story.
 For example:

 ```ts
 export default {